 Repetitive schema migrations and data transforms

-Internal tooling and one-off scripts with low risk
+Internal tooling and one-off scripts with low blast radius

-The pattern is consistent across studies: AI coding agents produce team-level throughput improvements when they are applied to work that is actually constrained by code generation speed and that has high pattern density (the kind of work where the AI's training data is directly applicable).
-Boilerplate-heavy new service setup, test suite construction, and migration scripts fit this profile.
+The pattern across the studies is consistent.
+AI coding agents move team-level throughput when two conditions hold: the work is actually constrained by code-generation speed, and the work has high pattern density — the kind of shape where the agent's training data applies directly.
+New service scaffolding, test suite construction, migration scripts.
+That profile.

-Work that involves understanding an existing system's idiosyncrasies, making judgment calls about architecture, or debugging non-deterministic behavior does not fit this profile — and that work is the majority of what experienced engineers at established companies do most days.
+Work that requires understanding an existing system's idiosyncrasies, judgment calls about architecture, or debugging non-deterministic behavior does not fit.
+That work is also the majority of what experienced engineers at established companies do most days.
+The mismatch is structural.

-This creates a painful organizational dynamic.
-The teams with the highest AI coding agent adoption — typically senior-heavy platform and product teams at well-funded companies — often see the weakest team-level ROI, because their work is exactly the wrong shape for AI's current strengths.
+The organizational implication is uncomfortable.
+The teams with the highest agent adoption — typically senior-heavy platform and product teams at well-funded companies — often see the weakest team-level ROI, because their work is exactly the wrong shape for the tool's current strengths.

-Leading indicators that capture real throughput, not individual feelings.
+Leading indicators that capture real throughput, not individual sentiment.

-The measurement failure is usually as damaging as the deployment failure.
-Teams track individual productivity metrics — tokens generated, PR volume, developer satisfaction scores — and miss the system-level metrics that would tell them whether AI is actually helping or just moving the problem downstream.
+The measurement failure usually does as much damage as the deployment failure.
+Teams track individual signals — tokens generated, PR volume, satisfaction scores — and miss the system-level metrics that would tell them whether AI is helping or just relocating the queue.

-A team-level ROI framework needs three layers: constraint identification (finding where the bottleneck actually is), flow metrics (measuring throughput of the full delivery pipeline), and quality-adjusted velocity (accounting for the rework AI output generates).
+A team-level ROI framework needs three layers: constraint identification (where the bottleneck actually sits), flow metrics (throughput across the full delivery pipeline), and quality-adjusted velocity (the rework AI output produces).
+All three.
+None of them is optional.
+Skipping any one of them is how the paradox calcifies.

-Before deploying AI coding agents — or before evaluating their impact — you need to know which stage is currently the slowest.
-Run a two-week audit: for every unit of work (PR, story, feature), record how long it spends in each stage.
+Before deploying AI coding agents — or before evaluating their impact — name the slowest stage.
+Run a two-week audit: for every unit of work (PR, story, feature), record time spent in each stage.
 The stage with the longest average wait time is your constraint.
+If you cannot answer that question, every productivity claim downstream is unmoored.

 Track flow metrics, not activity metrics

-Flow metrics measure the delivery pipeline as a system.
-The four that matter most for evaluating AI coding agent impact are: throughput (features delivered per sprint), cycle time (time from commit to production), work-in-progress (number of items in flight simultaneously), and defect escape rate (bugs that reach production).
+Flow metrics measure the pipeline as a system.
+Four matter most for evaluating AI coding agent impact: throughput (features delivered per sprint), cycle time (commit to production), work-in-progress (items in flight), and defect escape rate (bugs reaching production).
+Activity metrics — keystrokes, suggestions accepted, PRs opened — measure the agent.
+Flow metrics measure the system.
+Only one of those two is worth optimizing.

 Raw velocity (points, PRs, features per sprint) ignores rework.
-Quality-adjusted velocity subtracts the work done fixing AI-generated errors, re-reviewing PRs that were returned for corrections, and patching AI-introduced defects.
-For most teams, this discount runs 15–30% on AI-generated code.
+Quality-adjusted velocity subtracts time spent fixing AI-generated errors, re-reviewing returned PRs, and patching AI-introduced defects.
+For most teams, the discount runs 15–30% on AI-generated code.
+Ignore it and you are reporting gross, not net.

-The single highest-leverage intervention is not better AI prompting — it is expanding the capacity of your actual constraint.
-If code review is the bottleneck, hire or rotate more reviewers, invest in automated review tooling, or reduce PR size.
-If QA is the bottleneck, AI-generated test suites may help more than AI-generated feature code.
+The single highest-leverage move is not better prompts.
+It is expanding the capacity of the actual constraint.
+If review is the bottleneck, rotate more reviewers, deploy automated review tooling, or reduce PR size.
+If QA is the bottleneck, AI-generated test suites move the team metric more than AI-generated feature code ever will.

-# Collect for 4 weeks pre-rollout, then 4+ weeks post-rollout
+# Baseline 4 weeks pre-rollout.
+Compare against 4+ weeks post-rollout.

 flow_metrics: